fishladis/BHlogfile/README.md

 May 15, 2023
 I made my first animation ever: A spinning logo.
 I also learned how to make screen videocaptures.

+May 17, 2023
+I opened the Video Sequence Editor for the first time, to create a Fade to Black.
+I built an exhaustive table with all parenting relationship combinations and their results on the camera view.
+I also fine-tuned sqlogo.blend and rndlogo.blend, ready for further changes.